Wednesday, November 27, 2024

 Norse and Greek Gods as Metaphorical Archetypes of our Pre-Conscious Instincts & The Heroic Ideal

-So to clarify upfront, I am not in any way attempting to return to a literalistic practice of the worship of pagan gods.
+So to clarify upfront, I am not in any way attempting to return to a literal practice of the worship of pagan gods.
 I have seen some people on YouTube literally offering forms of sacrifice to gods like Thor and Odin.
-I personally think this is silly and superstitious but to each their own.
-So I do not consider myself "pagan" because that is a loaded term which can include such superstitious practices.
-If anything I would be promoting secular or naturalistic paganism.
-But even there I still cringe at the phrase "paganism" even with the term secular in front of it, because I often think of New Age woo nonsense and pagan Wicca, all of which I completely reject for multiple reasons.
+I personally think this is silly and superstitious, but to each their own.
+So I do not consider myself "pagan" because that is a loaded term which can include superstitious practices.
+If anything I would be promoting secular or naturalistic "paganism."But even there I still cringe at the term "paganism" even with the term secular in front of it, because I often think of New Age woo nonsense and pagan Wicca, all of which I completely reject for many reasons.

-I think a better way to describe what I am advocating is not "paganism" then, which has religious connotations; but what I would call maybe Heroic Instinctualism.
-I have been influenced by not only Nietzsche's revitalization of Greek mythology but also the work of Dr. Paul Dobransky M.D., who also unitizes Greek mythology.
+I think a better way to describe what I find value in is not "paganism," which again has religious connotations; but what I would maybe call Heroic Instinctualism.

-Dr. Paul Dobransky's work begins with his Mind OS (PDF here), which is a good secular replacement for the New Testament ethos.
-His Pro-Instincts Psychology, utilizing Greek mythology, is in my opinion a better alternative to the Pauline New Testament, for it better integrates our human instincts with our common ethical ideals.
+I have been influenced by not only Nietzsche's revitalization of Greek mythology but also the work of Dr. Paul Dobransky: who also unitizes Greek mythology.
+Dr Paul's Pro-Instincts Psychology, utilizing Greek mythology, is in my opinion a better alternative to the Pauline New Testament, for it better integrates our human instincts with our common American ethical ideals.
 So that it's a synthesis of the best of self-empowerment and personal and group psychology.
-For example, see this article on Power Imbalances and the Equation of Power, where Dr. Paul Dobransky discusses the Zeus Instinct and the Hephaestus Instinct and the physics equation of power.
+For example, see this article on Power Imbalances and the Equation of Power, where Dr. Paul Dobransky discusses the Zeus Instinct and the Hephaestus Instinct and physics' equation of power.
 Also see his article Discovering the Passion and Generativity that Drive Men’s Happiness.
-He also wrote two books specifically to help women but men might find them useful as well, which can be found on Amazon
+He also wrote two books specifically to help women but men might find them useful as well, which can be found on Amazon here

 Mythology as Genealogy

-What this means for me personally, is that when I read the Hebrew Bible (Old Testament) for example, I do not read about my people, my own genealogy of the Germanic Scandinavians; I am instead reading about another people's ancestry and cultural memory different from my own.
-Now of course I can appreciate and respect the mythical artistry and psychological utility of the biblical myths, as Jordan Peterson does; but I can do so without personally identifying with that national god or the Israelite religion.
-For it's simply not part of my own ancestral cultural identity.
+Now of course I can appreciate and respect the mythical artistry and psychological utility of the biblical myths, like Jordan Peterson does; but I can do so without personally identifying with their specific national god or the Israelite religion.
+For it's simply not based on my own ancestral cultural identity.

-I also don't see why this kind of thought process should be controversial, when if things were reversed, and a Jewish person were asked why they don't identify with the Scandinavian gods and Norse religion, their answer would likely be that they have their own cultural identity and religion as an Israelite.
-Jews have their own specific Israelite-forged rituals like Yom Kippur, Shavuot, and Hanukkah that is tied to their unique experiences as an ethnic tribe.
 There is a certain beauty in a people celebrating their ethnic unity through ritualized memory.
 All ethnic cultures have done this throughout history.
 For every ethnic tribe has uniquely specific cultural traditions connected to their ancestral cultural identity.
-I am not Jewish ethnically nor religiously, and thus the fact is that these Israelite ritual practices are just not part of my tribal lineage or my ancient ancestral cultural memory.
+I am not Jewish ethnically nor religiously, and thus the fact is that these Israelite ritual practices like Hanukkah are just not part of my tribal lineage or my ancient ancestral cultural memory.
+Studies like this one on the history of the origin of most American holidays, leads one to realize that America is largely based on Germanic and Scandinavian influence (which is part of what I call Americanism).

-I have a very similar perspective when it comes to the Pauline mythology, which grew out of the Israelite Maccabean martyrs: who used the specific strategy of martyrdom to deal with the suppression of their Israelite dietary laws by the Romans.
+I have a very similar perspective when it comes to the Pauline mythology in the New Testament, which grew out of the Israelite Maccabean martyr tradition: wherein certain Israelites used the specific strategy of martyrdom to deal with the suppression of their Israelite dietary laws by the Romans.
 So again, this Maccabean influenced martyr-centric mentality -- which is at the core of the apostle Paul's mythos -- is not a part of my Indo-European ancestral cultural memory.
-The specifically Pauline ritual mythos of ultimately rejecting Life as a form of "spiritual escapism" through the ideal of celibacy and voluntary martyrdom as a seeded male-bride of a Messiah Husband.
-This is foreign to me personally; and rather unappealing both mythologically and psychologically.
+My people were instead warriors who fought back and won battles: from the ancient Scandinavians to the formation of America.

-I can understand why a woman would find it meaningful and intimate to be mythically engaged to be married to a god-husband and seeded with his divine DNA mythically.
-But for me personally, I find such ideas rather emasculating.
-As an American male of Norse ancestry, my ancestor's gods like Thor and Odin are far more appealing to my masculine sensibilities as mythological archetypes of my male instincts.
+I can understand why a woman would find it meaningful and "intimate" to be mythically engaged to be married to a god-husband and seeded with his divine seed (DNA) mythically.
+But for me personally, I find such ideas to be kind of insulting and well emasculating.
+As an American male of Norse ancestry, I don't like the idea of being manipulated into thinking I must have my Swedish genes supernaturally replaced with Semitic genes (as a follower of the apostle Paul).
+I have my own genetic lineage I am proud of thank you very much!

 Americanism as Greco-Norse Adjacent